bsugg/Project1/README.md

 Numeric summaries of key stats help reveal a few observations on seasons played for the franchise, goals scored, and assists given by player position.
-These summaries were conducted on **NonActive** players who have definitively concluded their contributions to the franchise.
-Some of these are intuitive based on the name of the player position, but still worth noting:
+These summaries were conducted on **NonActive** players who have concluded their contributions to the franchise.
+Some of these are intuitive based on the name of the player position, but still worth
+noting:

-  - The overall mean time spent with the franchise is almost constant across all 4 positions, around 3 years.
+  - The overall mean time spent with the franchise is almost constant across all 4 positions, around 3 seasons
   - Defenseman, on average, score less goals than the 3 offensive positions
   - Centers, on average, score more goals and provide more assists than